Monday, April 8, 2019

 Al is powering a revolution in consumer health care, giving patients a deeper role in monitoring their own health and spawning new models of care delivery.
 Many health care organizations are increasingly focused on creating a digital “front door” for patients – a single gateway to mobile apps and other online services.
 Panelists will also discuss the role of remote monitoring and virtual care programs as well as the role of Al in care redesign and workflow.

 Wednesday, April 10, 2019

-Twelve clinical AI teams culled through the Innovation Discovery Grant program present their work illustrating how AI can be used to improve patient health and healthcare delivery.
+Eleven clinical teams selected to receive highly competitive Innovation Discovery Grants present their work illustrating how AI can be used to improve patient health and health care delivery.
 This session is designed for investors, entrepreneurs, investigators, and others who are interested in commercializing AI opportunities that are currently in development with support from the Innovation Office.